ralacerda/vue-firebase-example/README.md

 pnpm i
 ```

 Start the firebase emulators.
-Note that you need Node.js version 16.0 or higher and Java JDK version 11 or higher.
 ```bash
 pnpm dev:emulators
 ```

+> ![!WARNING]
+> Firebase Emulators requires the following:
+> - Node.js version 16.0 or higher
+> - Java JDK version 11 or higher

 After you see the sucess message that the emulators are ready, *in a new terminal*, run the following script to seed the database:
 ```bash